 You also get to see your pages and changes before it goes live, you don’t have to wait until the publish button is clicked.
 You can see the changes as you’re creating your site, whenever you want.
 This means that you won’t risk losing visitors after go-live due to you fixing bits that you didn’t realize didn’t work because you didn’t have a real preview for your devices.

 So how does the Frontastic preview work?
-As a Frontastic customer, you get a Project in the Frontastic repository which is where your code lives.
-You also get a Project within the Frontastic Editor.
-The two systems communicate and work together to build your site.
+As a Frontastic customer, you get a project in the Frontastic repository which is where your code lives.
+You also get a project within the Frontastic Editor.
+The 2 systems communicate and work together to build your site.

 Now that previewing your sites on any device has become so easy, we really recommend you use the preview functionality on as many different devices as you can.
 Anybody who’s developed a site for different devices and different operating systems knows that there’s never one single truth.
 What looks great on iOS mightn’t work so well on an Android device.
 So, better to be safe and save yourself some unpleasant surprises.

 You can then keep your preview open while you edit your pages and as you make changes, your preview will automatically update.
 If you want to see what a different title would look like, make the change in the Editor and check your phone straight away.
 It’s a pretty cool feature that we’re really proud of.